 All of the service providers and carriers are competing on these fronts, wherever they fly the same air routes of course, otherwise they’re still competing for customer loyalty even if they may be flying different routes.

 Making sure you get maximum benefits

 Now it’s all good and well knowing about all these wonderful things competition in the aviation industry does for the consumer, but if you’re to benefit from it all personally, you have to be proactive.

-Make sure to sign up to any and all programmes which are equivalent to the frequent flyer programme of the airline you’re using, even if you’ve booked through platforms such as Opodo.
+Make sure to sign up for any and all programmes which are equivalent to the frequent flyer programme of the airline you’re using, even if you’ve booked through platforms such as Opodo.
 Trust me, these miles can accumulate very quickly and before long you’ll be able to redeem them for something that can save you quite a bit of money, from a new, high-quality carry-on bag to an extra ticket or a flight class upgrade.